Pomax/are-we-flying/docs/index.md

 #### Putting it all together

-include client-side code that lets us visualize the "probe" shape or "path part".
+include client-side code that lets us visualize the "probe" shape or "path part", and hides waypoint elevation when TER is active